DataDog/documentation/content/en/getting_started/tagging/unified_service_tagging.md

 Depending on how you build and deploy your AWS Lambda-based serverless applications, you may have several options available for applying the `env`, `service` and `version` tags to metrics, traces and logs.

-Note, these tags are expected to be specified through AWS resource tags, instead of environment variables.
+*Note*: These tags are specified through AWS resource tags instead of environment variables.
 Specifically, the `DD_ENV`, `DD_SERVICE` and `DD_VERSION` environment variables are not supported.

 {{< tabs >}}